krisgun/inviwo/modules/labraytracer/readme.md

-Raytracing Lab of the DH2320 course: Raytracing and illumination
+description of the LabRaytracing module